 What is Simulated Texture in Art?

 A Simulated texture is a type of texture that gives the illusion of being real.
 It is often used in art to create depth and interest.
-While you can feel real textures with your hand, simulated textures can only be seen.
+While you can feel natural textures with your hand, simulated textures can only be seen.

 Common examples of simulated surface texture include brushstrokes, patterns, and lines.